 Truly, this was one of the best walks I’ve had on any beach.
 The weather was in the pleasant 70s, the sun was shining ever so gently, the cool Pacific breeze was mild, hardly a person in sight, and the scene serene and blissful.

-How can one not feel calm and content with such beauty around?
+Calm and content with such beauty around

-Rich Marine Life at Pajaro Dunes
+Rich Marine Life

 Pajaro Dunes has such a rich variety of marine life and birds that it is no surprise that it is a designated wildlife sanctuary.
 We saw so many birds here that at times it felt like a migration.